aabbmddcc/Canadian-Grocery-Price-Data-Analysis/README.md

 ## Methodology

 ### Data Source

+The raw dataset is too large to include in this repository.
+You can download it from the link provided in the following line:

 The data was sourced from Project Hammer, an initiative to improve transparency and competition in the Canadian grocery sector.
 For more information, visit [Project Hammer](https://jacobfilipp.com/hammer/).